o3de/o3de.org/content/docs/user-guide/settings/gem-loading.md

 ---
 linkTitle: Gem loading and the Settings Registry
 title: Settings Registry Gem Loading
-description: Learn how the Settings Registry is used to load and configure gems.
+description: Learn how the Settings Registry is used to load and configure Gems.
 weight: 900
 ---

-The Settings Registry is linked with the CMake in order to faciliate the automatic loading of *Gem modules* based on the set of active gems within a project.
-When CMake is configured for a project it generates a set of `cmake_dependencies.<project-name>.<target>.setreg` files which is used to list the names of Gems that are active.
-It contains any shared Gem modules filenames, which is load the Gems shared libraries into the O3DE application associated with the CMake Target.
+The Settings Registry is linked with the CMake in order to facilitate the automatic loading of *Gem modules* based on the set of active Gems within a project.
+When CMake is configured for a project, it generates a set of `cmake_dependencies.<project-name>.<target>.setreg` files which are used to list the names of Gems that are active.
+It contains any shared Gem modules filenames, which load the Gems shared libraries into the O3DE application associated with the CMake Target.

 ## Loading Gems